SOUTH GEORGIAN BAY VETERINARY ULTRASOUND AND MIS

 VETERINARY ULTRASOUND AND MIS

-Serving veterinary hospitals in the Southern Georgian Bay region including Collingwood, Town of Blue Mountains, Owen Sound, Wasaga Beach, Barrie and the areas beyond, South Georgian Bay Veterinary Ultrasound and MIS brings ultrasound, echocardiography and a variety of minimally invasive surgical and diagnostic services to your veterinary hospital.
-Working directly with you and your team, my goal is to bring prompt and reliable service to your hospital.
+Serving veterinary hospitals in the Southern Georgian Bay region including Collingwood, Town of Blue Mountains, Owen Sound, Wasaga Beach, Barrie and the areas beyond, South Georgian Bay Veterinary Ultrasound and MIS brings ultrasound and echocardiography to your veterinary hospital.
+I also offer a variety of endoscopic and laparoscopic services through a local hospital in our region.
+Working directly with you and your team, my goal is to bring prompt and reliable service to you and your patients.

 Complete Abdominal Scan